JerrySM64/JerrySM64/README.md

 </a></p>

 ### 😄 About me
 I am Jerry, nice to meet you!
-I'm a 22 years old dude who loves to code.
+I'm a 22 years old dude from Germany who loves to code.
 Been a Linux user on and off since 2013 and full time since late 2021.

 ### 🖥️ Meet my computers
 #### "Green Demon"